What is a Leaky Gut?

 - Calm the mind to calm the gut.
 Calm the gut to calm the mind.
 Here are some very useful tips for dogs that have separation anxiety.

 - Bone broth is indispensable when it comes to leaky gut.
-It contains gelatin, collagen and lots of amino acids like proline, glucosamine, chrondroitin and glycine all of which help tighten and seal the lining of the gut.
+It contains gelatin, collagen, and lots of amino acids like proline, glucosamine, chondroitin, and glycine all of which help tighten and seal the lining of the gut.
 This also helps senior dogs with joint problems.
-Try to look for organic beef bones as much as possible and remember to skip the salt, onions and garlic.
+Try to look for organic beef bones as much as possible and remember to skip the salt, onions, and garlic.
 Try this great recipe.
 Speak to your vet if bone broth is right for your dog.

 - Probiotics are necessary to restore the balance in the microbiome.
 This is essential to overall health.
 Fermented vegetables can also be given to dogs to boost beneficial bacteria in the gut.
 Make sure it doesn’t contain onions.
 You can gradually give 1-3 tsp a day per 20 pounds of weight.
 Unflavored yogurt can also be given.
 Read the label to make sure it doesn’t contain Xylitol.

 - Coconut oil can help restore gut health by killing fungal overgrowth and other harmful organisms and do so without harming beneficial bacteria.
 Give 1 teaspoon per 10 pounds of weight.
 Start gradually to give the body time to adapt.
 Always have a bowl of fresh water available so your pet can flush out toxins.
 Too much coconut oil may lead to greasy stools and diarrhea.